17-V-2001.

 The auntie Ema joke (v.
 Fefi) is now posted among the programming jokes on sGradlj.com, though it wasn't called that yet, I still didn't buy a domain and the whole site was hosted on Geocities.

 Which didn't last, I think within a year the Geocities were bought by Yahoo, and they immediately started inserting ads into my pages.
-Which is the slime of the lowest calibre, so I took the site down and moved it to my then host, I think Earthlink, i.e. to whatever space I had there as a subscriber to their services.
+Which is the sleaze of the lowest calibre, so I took the site down and moved it to my then host, I think Earthlink, i.e. to whatever space I had there as a subscriber to their services.

 At Zero, we're about to go live at some hospital in California.
 Ford needs to know the username and password for the VPN to there, but I knew only the name, someone else typed the password for me and it stayed memorized, never saw it.

 The music player we used, namely WinAmp (on headset), is now prohibited on office machines.
 Certified apps only, which means m$ and nothing else.
 Their media player is, thus, the only anointed one, and fuckit it's so slow to draw the fancy little screen, and so trying to organize my files into whatever it wants (as someone said, every app wants to be a database when it grows up), and as for playing, it's just bad.
-So I wrote a player of my own a while ago, and today I emailed it to myself so I can finish it at home.
-It's using the same engine, i.e. the media player COM object, it's just that the GUI isn't unnecessarily complicated by gold plating.
+Its playlists were so damn slow on a 200MHz machine I had then, that it took minutes just to refresh the display.

 From Avai, Joja is leaving soon, just waiting for whichever job to come through.
 The Dutches eventually told him to fuck off, not in those terms, they were very much dancing around the real reasons, but he eventually got them to confess the real reasons, which were of strictly commercial nature, but they couldn't put that in writing.
 He got back to the airport just in time for a serious downpour, and his car stalled twice - he had to find a way to dry the cables, but at least he got home.
 Some others stayed by the road, waiting for the rain to stop.
 There's some outfit from Slovenia where he could fit in, but the trail got cold, so he may try to search again.